GenericMappingTools/pygmt/doc/install.rst

 --------------

 Unfortunately, you'll have to build GMT from source in order to get PyGMT working.
-Please follow the instructions at http://gmt.soest.hawaii.edu/projects/gmt/wiki/BuildingGMT
+Please follow the instructions at http://gmt.soest.hawaii.edu/projects/gmt/wiki/BuildingGMT.

+For Windows users, you can also try to install the randomly build binaries of GMT development version, available from http://w3.ualg.pt/~jluis/mirone/downloads/gmt.html.
+Currently, we don't have tests running on Windows yet, so things might be broken.
+Please report errors by creating an issue.

 .. note::